Trend-Verlag/trax/README.md

     ./Tools/BuildBoost.bat

 file from the trax project (see 3.
-Installation) into the boost root and execute it, to simplify and speed up the process for our purposes.
+Installation) into the boost root and execute it from a command prompt started with admin rights, to simplify and speed up the process for our purposes.

 ## PhysX